-These generally appeared to be in poor condition.
+These generally appeared to be in reasonable condition and were all perpendicular, generally secure and showed no signs of distress.

 Some walls had scuffmarks, hairline cracks and small dents due to wear and tear, which can be addressed as part of the internal decorations.